-Peter Boumgarden teaches management at Hope College in Holland, Michigan, and at Washington University in St. Louis, Missouri.
-He writes frequently about theology and culture.
+Peter Boumgarden teaches management at Hope College in Holland, Michigan, and writes about theology and culture.

 Sex is complicated.
 So is Christian reflection on it.